wearetheledger/ethereum-nodejs-demo/README.md

 You'll need a local ethereum node running for this to work.

 # Deploy & interact
-Change the account and password in ./src/services/blockchain.service.js to your etherbase account and password.
+Change the account and password in the .env file.

 1. Start your local ethereum node.
 Be sure --RPC is enabled at port 8545
 2. Run the ``truffle migrate`` to deploy your contracts